daddyholnes/PodPlaiStudio/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+## For Developers

+The project includes comprehensive documentation for developers who want to maintain or extend the application:

+- **UI_DESIGN_GUIDE.md**: Detailed guide on design system, layout principles, and styling approach
+- **UI_COMPONENT_REFERENCE.md**: Quick reference for component hierarchy and usage examples
+- **COLOR_PALETTE_REFERENCE.md**: Color system documentation with Tailwind class examples
+- **ADDING_NEW_FEATURES.md**: Step-by-step guide for adding new tabs and features

+These documents ensure consistent implementation of the Google AI Studio-inspired interface across future development.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.